bbasketballer75/theporadas_site/CONTRIBUTING.md

 - Verify locally: builds/tests linters pass.
 - Security & privacy reviewed; secrets not in code.
 - Accessibility considered for UI changes (WCAG 2.1 AA aim).
+- Branch coverage ≥85% (add focused tests with new conditional logic).
+- No regression in Lighthouse performance budgets (see `lighthouserc.json`).

 ## Commit & PR

 - Conventional style (if possible): feat:, fix:, chore:, docs:, refactor:.
 - Small PRs with clear intent and rollback plan.
+- Keep commit messages Conventional where it clarifies intent (`feat:`, `fix:`, `chore:`, `docs:`, `refactor:`).
+This feeds automated changelog generation.

 ## Docs

 - Update README or add docs alongside code.
 - If scope/architecture changes, propose an update to `.github/project_instructions.md`.
+- Update `CHANGELOG.md` with `npm run changelog:unreleased` when a feature set accumulates; do not wait until tagging to collect months of changes.

 ## MCP & Environment